Penn State College of Medicine welcomes new chair of Department of Humanities

-Penn State College of Medicine has named Bernice Hausman chair of the Department of Humanities.
-She will assume the role on Nov.
-12.
+Penn State College of Medicine named Bernice Hausman chair of the Department of Humanities effective Nov.
+12, 2018.

-Hausman, the Edward S. Diggs Professor of Humanities at Virginia Tech and chair of the Department of English, also holds a secondary appointment as professor at the Virginia Tech Carilion School of Medicine.
+Hausman, formerly the Edward S. Diggs Professor of Humanities at Virginia Tech and chair of the Department of English, also previously held a secondary appointment as professor at the Virginia Tech Carilion School of Medicine.

 “Since its inception in 1967, the Department of Humanities has been a leader in the emerging field of health humanities,” Hausman said.
 “I join an exceptional group of talented and experienced humanities faculty to address the challenges and opportunities of medical education in the 21st century.”